 With this push comes interesting questions about how the Uncanny Valley affects people from different age groups.

-At least one research project has found that while the Uncanny Valley Effect is prevalent among younger and middle-aged adults, adults in the older cohorts did not show the same negative reaction to humanlike robots—in fact, they actually preferred interacting with robots that appeared more human.
+At least one research project has found that while the Uncanny Valley Effect is prevalent among younger and middle-aged adults, those in the older cohorts did not show the same negative reaction to humanlike robots.
+In fact, they actually preferred interacting with robots that appeared more human.